Herbalism 101 | Herbal Indications A-C

 Echinacea (Echinacea spp.)

-Echinacea is a plant ally that has been used and revered by Native Americans for its long list of uses.
-As an antiviral, she stimulates the immune system keeping illness at bay, especially when taken at first signs of a cold/flu.
-Historically, she has been used to help clear toxins after contracting chickenpox, measles, or mononucleosis.
+Echinacea is a plant ally revered by Native Americans for its long list of uses.
+As an antiviral, it stimulates the immune system, keeping illness at bay, especially when taken at the first signs of a cold or flu.
+Historically, it has been used to help clear toxins after contracting chickenpox, measles, or mononucleosis.

 Elderberry (Sambucus spp.)